WorldHealthOrganization/smart-ig-starter-kit/input/pagecontent/repository.md

 The default branch is expected to build with the empty default content.
 Until a release is published, it SHOULD always clearly indicate it is not a published release  - or in the README or in the IG itself, an indication that the work may be followed in another location (pointing to the branch)

-## Implementation Guide naminng and configuration
+## Implementation Guide naming and configuration

 All WHO SMART Guidelines IGs will be published in one technical publication web space, `https://smart.who.int`.
 For this, the following convention is required: